SQream/sqream_docs/guides/operations/troubleshooting.rst

 #.
 Note any errors - Make a note of any error you see, or check the :ref:`logs<logging>` for errors you might have missed.

-.. note:: Logs are generated per-worker, so you will need to identify the worker on which the error occured, or collect logs from all nodes.

 #.
 If SQream DB can't start, start SQream DB on a new storage cluster, with default settings.
 If it still can't start, there could be a driver or hardware issue. :ref:`Contact SQream support<information_for_support>`.

 #.
 Reproduce the issue with a standalone SQream DB - starting up a temporary, standalone SQream DB can isolate the issue to a configuration issue, network issue, or similar.